sinai-dev/OSLDocs/API/SL_Item.md

 `Description` (string)
 * Description of this trap recipe result

+`ReplaceBasicEffects` (bool)
+* For Pressure Plate Expertise, should the standard effects be replaced by the extra effects?
+If false they will be combined.

 `CompatibleItemTags` (list of string)
 * A list of the compatible Tags for this trap recipe